fireship-io/fireship.io/content/lessons/rxjs-basic-pro-tips/index.md

 ## 13. TakeWhile - Get values while the conditions are right

-The `takeWhile()` operator will complete the observable when a certain condintion is is true.
+The `takeWhile()` operator will complete the observable when a certain condition is is true.
 It's like going speed dating until you find the perfect matching partner.

 ```js
 const names = Rx.Observable.of('Sharon', 'Sue', 'Sally', 'Steve')